Masoud Barzani

 Masoud Barzani (مەسعوود بارزانی; born 16 August 1946) is a Kurdish politician who has been leader of the Kurdistan Democratic Party (KDP) since 1979, and was President of the Kurdistan Region of Iraq from 2005 to 2017.

 Early life and career

-Barzani was born in Mahabad, Iran, and succeeded his father Mustafa Barzani as leader of the KDP in 1979.
+Barzani was born in Mahabad, Iran, during the short-lived Republic of Mahabad, and succeeded his father Mustafa Barzani as leader of the KDP in 1979.
 In the same year, he avoided an attempted assassination in Vienna.

 Working closely with his brother Idris Barzani until Idris's death, Barzani and various other Kurdish groups fought with Iran against the Iraqi military during the Iran–Iraq War.
 Barzani has played a key role in the development of the Kurdistan Region polity since the Gulf War.

+Barzani visited Damascus in December 1976 after the collapse of the Kurdish uprising, and again in May 1977, where he held talks with Syrian officials and met Jalal Talabani to negotiate cooperation between the Kurdistan Democratic Party and the Patriotic Union of Kurdistan (PUK).